GoogleChrome/web.dev/src/site/content/en/metrics/fcp/index.md

-  First Contentful Paint (FCP) is an important, user-centric metric for measuring [perceived load speed](/user-centric-performance-metrics/#types-of-metrics) because it marks the first point in the page load timeline that the user can see anything on the screen&mdash;a fast FCP helps reassure the user that something is [happening](/user-centric-performance-metrics/#questions).
+  First Contentful Paint (FCP) is an important, user-centric metric for measuring [perceived load speed](/user-centric-performance-metrics/#types-of-metrics) because it marks the first point in the page load timeline where the user can see anything on the screen&mdash;a fast FCP helps reassure the user that something is [happening](/user-centric-performance-metrics/#questions).
 {% endAside %}